112 Years Ago

-“What business do you have in Histrios?” one of the sentries called when they were about twenty feet away.
+“What business do you have in Histrios?” a sentry called when she was about twenty feet away.

 Leandros rolled his eyes.

 “Visitors aren’t permitted in Histrios at this time,” the sentry informed them.
-“I’m sorry for any inconvenience.”
+“I’m sorry for the inconvenience.”

 Roman’s eyebrows shot up at that.
 “What, not at all?
 What are we supposed to do?
 We’ve only food enough left for a few days; whether we turn back or go around, it won’t last.”

 The sentry who’d done most of the talking looked to the other, then, uncertain.